 What Is The Throat Chakra?

 The throat chakra is the 5th energy center from the bottom, located at the neck, in the region of the cervical vertebrae, and it reaches from shoulders all the way up to medulla oblongata (part of the brainstem).

 Healthy throat chakra vibrates to the color of blue, with ether (space) as its dominant element.

-The Sanskrit name for a throat chakra is ‘vishuddha’, which means “purification”, as it is where higher spiritual energy is channelled into physical body.
+The Sanskrit name for a throat chakra is ‘Vishuddha,’ which means “purification” as it is where higher spiritual energy is channeled into the physical body.

 Bharatisthana (“God of the Speech”) is another name for this chakra.

 Some of the main functions of throat chakra are communication, purification, creativity, and expressing your authenticity.
 The throat chakra is the center of sound and speech.

 However, the most important aspect of the Throat Chakra function is not how you speak, but what you speak, and how truthful your words are.

 In other words, this chakra holds your ability to fearlessly communicate your authentic self.
 A healthy throat chakra will allow you to express yourself and speak the truth from a place of integrity.

 Communication through sound can be perceived as your first gateway to transcend the limitations of the physical body.